An unfair dismissal occurs where an employee makes an unfair dismissal application and the Fair Work Commission finds that:

 Casual employees are also entitled to unfair dismissal however they must show that they have been employed on a regular and systematic basis with a reasonable expectation of ongoing work.

-If the employee is covered by an award or agreement and has served the minimum employment period they will be eligible to make a claim for unfair dismissal.
+If the employee is covered by an award or enterprise agreement and has served the minimum employment period they will be eligible to make a claim for unfair dismissal.

 Minimum Employment Period